OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 To use the API, an app may call the `SafetyNetApi.attest` method (which returns a JWS message with the *Attestation Result*) and then check the following fields:

-- ctsProfileMatch: If "true," the device profile matches one of Google's listed devices.
+- `ctsProfileMatch`: If "true," the device profile matches one of Google's listed devices.
-- basicIntegrity: If "true", the device running the app likely hasn't been tampered with.
+- `basicIntegrity`: If "true", the device running the app likely hasn't been tampered with.
+- `nonces`: to match the response to its request.
+- `timestampMs`: to check how much time has passed since you made the request and you got the response.
+A delayed response  may suggest suspicious activity.
+- `apkPackageName`, `apkCertificateDigestSha256`,  `apkDigestSha256` parameters provide information about the APK, which is use to verify the identity of the calling app.
+These parameters are absent if the API cannot reliably determine the APK information

 The following is a sample attestation result: